 If you recognized any or some of the above, you may be anemic.
 The good news is all it takes is a simple blood test by your doctor to find out.

-- Do you drink more than 2 glasses a day of wine or coffee?
+- Do you drink more than two glasses a day of wine or coffee?

-- Do you have a chronic disease like Crohn’s or Thyroid issues?
+- Do you have thyroid issues or a chronic disease like Crohn’s?